SAKSHIAGRAWAL836/Tirtha-Yatra/README.md

-# Tirtha-Yatra
+🌟 Project Overview: TirthaYatra – Your College Life Companion 🎯 Goal: Simplify and support every aspect of student life through one unified platform.
+📱 Platform: A mobile-first, student-centric app for managing academics, wellbeing, and beyond.
-From assignment anxiety to placement peace, from 8 a.m. lectures to midnight meltdowns:TirthaYatra walks with you through the chaos, the crash, and the comeback.
+🔄 Inspiration: From assignment anxiety to placement peace — we guide students through the chaos, the crash, and the comeback.

-TirthaYatra is your personalized, mobile-first tech companion crafted to elevate every facet of the student journey.
-Whether you’re battling deadlines, feeling the weight of mental burnout, getting lost on campus, budgeting your mess bill, or prepping for placements—TirthaYatra brings it all under one digital roof.

-No more juggling five different apps for five different problems.
-This is your one-stop app for:
+🧭 Key Features:
+📚 Personalized Study Tools
+🧘 Mental Wellness Support
+🏫 Campus Navigation

-Personalized Study Tools Mental Wellness Support Campus Navigation Peer and Club Networking Financial Health Tracking Career Preparation
+🤝 Peer and Club Networking
+💵 Financial Health Tracking
+🚀 Career Preparation

+🔧 Tech Note: This version includes only the frontend.
+Backend services and APIs are hosted via Vercel.
-Built by students, for students — because we get it.
-College isn’t just a degree.
-It’s a whole journey.
-So pack your bags, we coded the map.
-Welcome to the TirthaYatra.
+👥 Built by students, for students — because college isn’t just about earning a degree; it’s about surviving and thriving through the journey.
+🗺 “So pack your bags, we coded the map.
+Welcome to the TirthaYatra.”

+💻 Tech Stack:
+Frontend: HTML, CSS, JavaScript
+Backend: Vercel (serverless deployment)
+APIs: OpenAI, Google Maps.
+Tools: GitHub, Canva, Vercel